jonpchin/gochess/readme.md

 Go Play Chess - Free Online Real time chess web server using websockets - Creator: Jonathan Chin<br><br>
 12/10/2015 - Start date of project.<br><br>
 5/31/2016 This project is officially open source. - All commit history has been cleared as some of the git history contained sensitive data.
+4/30/2017 I've decided to add a MUD.
+Chess and MUD's don't usually go together but by having them on the same web server and domain allows me to save server costs.
+More details will be revealed soon.
 <br><br>If you are interesting in contributing please open a new issue here:
 https://github.com/jonpchin/GoChess/issues
 In the issue state what you want to work on and I'll add you as a contributor.